ibm-cloud-docs/openshift/getting-started.md

 # Getting started with {{site.data.keyword.openshiftlong_notm}}
 {: #getting-started}

-{{site.data.keyword.openshiftlong_notm}} is a managed offering to create your own cluster of compute hosts where you can deploy and manage containerized apps on IBM Cloud.
+{{site.data.keyword.openshiftlong_notm}} is a managed Kubernetes service to create your own cluster of compute hosts where you can deploy and manage containerized apps on IBM Cloud.
 Combined with an intuitive user experience, built-in security and isolation, and advanced tools to secure, manage, and monitor your cluster workloads, you can rapidly deliver highly available and secure containerized apps in the public cloud.
 {: shortdesc}

 Complete the following steps to get familiar with the basics, understand the service components, create your first cluster, and deploy a starter app.